-For the Athlete Director position, if the seat of the Athlete Director who is USA Judo’s Athletes’ Advisory Council designee becomes vacant, then the alternate USA Judo Athletes’ Advisory Council representative may become an Athlete Director by vote of the Board.
-If the Athlete Director who is USA Judo’s Athletes’ Advisory Council designee is removed from the Board by vote of the Board, such removal shall have no impact on the individual’s status as USA Judo Athletes’ Advisory Council representativeunless removed as set forth in the Team USA AC Bylaws.
+For the Team USA AC Athlete Director position on the Board, if the seat becomes vacant (e.g., by resignation), then the alternate USA Judo Athletes’ Advisory Council representative shall become the Team USA AC representative and hold such Athlete Director’s seat on the Board.
+If the Athlete Director who is USA Judo’s Team USA AC representative is removed from the Board by vote of the Board, such removal shall have no impact on the individual’s status as USA Judo Athletes’ Advisory Council representative, unless removed as set forth in the Team USA AC Bylaws.

-No Director shall be subject to removal or to not being re-nominated based on how they vote as a Director, unless such voting is part of a violation of the USA Judo’s Code of Conduct or Conflict of Interest Policy.
+No Director shall be subject to removal or to not being re-nominated based on how they vote as a Director unless such voting is part of a violation of the USA Judo’s Code of Conduct or Conflict of Interest Policy.

-Section 6.13.
+Section 7.13.
 Regular and Special Meetings.

-USA Judo’s Board shall meet at regularly scheduled meetings at least four (4) times per year, or with such other frequency as is appropriate for the Board to meet given the circumstances, and such meetings shall be spaced throughout the year.
-Directors shall participate in regularly-scheduled Board meetings in- person, unless pre-approved by the Board Chair based on exigent circumstances, in which case participation by telephone or videoconference is permitted.
-Special meetings of the Board shall be held upon the call of the Chair or upon the written request of not less than fifty (50) percent of the Board.
+USA Judo’s Board shall meet at regularly scheduled meetings at least four (4) times per year, and such meetings shall be spaced throughout the year.
+Directors shall participate in regularly scheduled Board meetings in- person as set forth in Section 7.11 above, unless pre-approved by the President based on exigent circumstances, in which case participation by telephone or videoconference is permitted.

+The Board may meet for Special Meetings at such other frequency as is appropriate for the Board to meet given the circumstances.
+Special meetings of the Board shall be held upon the call of the President or upon the written request of not less than fifty (50) percent of the Board.

 Directors may participate in special meetings of the Board by telephone or video conference.
-For special meetings for the purpose of a Board vote, the meeting and voting may take place by electronic mail.
+For special meetings for the purpose of a Board vote, the meeting and voting may take place orally or by electronic mail.

-Section 6.14.
+Section 7.14.
 Notice of Meetings.

-Notice of each meeting of the Board of Directors stating the date, time and place of the meeting, and in the case of a special meeting the purpose for which the meeting is called, shall be given to each Director of the Board by or at the direction of the Chair of the Board.
+Notice of each meeting of the Board of Directors stating the date, time and place of the meeting, and in the case of a special meeting the purpose for which the meeting is called, shall be given to each Director of the Board by or at the direction of the President of the Board.
 Notice may be given either in writing or orally.
 Written notice may be delivered either personally, by mail, by private carrier or by electronic transmission.
 Such notice shall be delivered to the Director’s business or residential address (or to such other address provided by the Director for such purpose), to the Director’s facsimile telephone number or to the Director’s email address.
-Written notice shall be delivered no fewer than five (5) days before the date of the meeting.
-If mailed, such notice shall be deemed delivered when deposited in the United States mail.
-If delivered by private carrier, such notice is deemed delivered upon deposit with the carrier.
-If transmitted by facsimile or electronic transmission such notice shall be deemed to be given when the transmission is complete.
-Oral notice may be delivered either personally or telephonically.
-Such notice shall be delivered to the Director (or to such other individual provided by the Director for such purpose).
-Oral notice shall be delivered no fewer than two (2) days before the date of the meeting.
-Oral notice is effective when communicated.
+For regularly scheduled meetings, notice may be by electronic mail or orally.
+In either case, notice shall be delivered at least five (5) business days before the date of the meeting.
+Notice for special meetings will be as soon as possible given the circumstances.
 The method of notice need not be the same as to each Director.
+USA Judo shall also post notice of the regular meetings on USA Judo’s website at least forty-eight (48) hours in advance of the meeting and will attempt to do the same in the event of a special meeting.

 A Director may waive notice of any meeting before, at, or after such meeting.
 The attendance of a Director at a meeting shall constitute a waiver of notice of such meeting, except where a Director attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.